 The next two lessons will teach you how to get this right and turn you into a social media groups and communities rockstar.

-Okay, this long list of things being said, let’s get down to business.
+Okay, these things needed to be said, now let’s get down to business.

 – The business of finding out exactly where to find the people who’d love to read your articles.

 We’ve found out that internet forums are really not applicable for all the businesses out there.
 One of the main reasons is of course the lack of active members they’re suffering from nowadays, due to the fact that everybody is on Facebook.
-Or google Plus.
-Or LinkedIN.
+Or LinkedIn.
 Oh well..

 So the thing that you need to do right now is build up a Spreadsheet (preferably in Google Docs, since it’s saved in the cloud and you can use it to collaborate with other people).

-One for Facebook Groups, one for LinkedIN Groups and one for Google Plus Communities.
+One for Facebook Groups and one for LinkedIn Groups.
+Like in the example below:

-It’s very important to remember these 3 things, because they will become your main sources of traffic over the next few weeks.The List of Things You'll Need to Unlock Growth For Your Blog Click To Tweet
+It’s very important to remember these 2 things because they will become your main sources of traffic over the next few weeks.The List of Things You'll Need to Unlock Growth For Your Blog Click To Tweet

 1) A Column for the URL.